Why do many Innkeepers Fear and

 to read the instructions carefully because they try to sneak free stuff

-on you as trials, and often like to clutter up your desktop with unwanted icons.
+on you as trials, and often clutter up your desktop with unwanted icons.
 Hint,

 the stuff you really need installed does not require you to make any decisions which